rcpch/rcpch-audit-engine/documentation/docs/development/docker-setup.md

     These files contain credentials and secrets and therefore the `.env` files themselves are **never** committed to version control.
 All `*.env` files are `.gitignore`'d.

-    If you work with the RCPCH Incubator team, another member of the team may be able to supply you with a completed `local-dev.env` file.
+    If you work with the RCPCH Incubator team, another member of the team may be able to supply you with a completed `.env` file.

-    For anyone else, there is a template environment file in the repository root which you can rename to `local-dev.env` and use as a starting point.
+    For anyone else, there is a template environment file in the repository root which you can rename to `.env` and use as a starting point. **Be extremely careful to make sure it is named `.env` so that it is ignored by Git.
+Do not ever commit `.env` files to version control!**

     ```console
-    mv envs/env-template envs/local-dev.env
+    cp envs/env-template envs/.env
     ```

 1. Start the development environment for the first time using our startup script